• Skip to primary navigation

 ×

-Home » Ancho Chili Sauce
+Home » Chili Pepper Recipes » Sauces » Ancho Chili Sauce

 Ancho Chili Sauce

-by Mike Hultquist · May 12, 2017 · 43 Comments
+by Mike Hultquist · May 12, 2017 · 63 Comments

-Jump to Recipe
+Jump to Recipe Save Saved!

 OK, my friends.
 It's time you started cooking with ancho peppers.
-Truly.
 If you've never cooked with these wonderful dried peppers, you are in for the flavor experience of your life.
 Ancho peppers are dried poblano peppers, and where poblanos have a deep, earthy flavor, ancho peppers take that depth and earthiness to a whole new level.

 You might not think sauces made from dried pepper pods could achieve flavors that transcend fresh pepper sauces, but dried peppers achieve a quality you can't get with fresh peppers.

 I wouldn't argue that one is superior to the other, but for me, both are essential in building big, bold flavors.
 It all depends on the dish.
 I believe food should speak, and speak LOUDLY.
 This sauce surely does.
-Your taste buds will hear this one!

 Ancho Chili Sauce Recipe